shirish93/shirish93.github.io/_ideas/2025-10-05-school-for-the-elderly.md

   - ideas
   - Kathmandu
 ---
+Can we convince the retired and the elderly to gather together into 'day schools'?
+Would it be viable, or are there too many competing social/cultural blockers in either direction?
+My main goal is to get my grandparents going out, working out, and making and taking to (new) friends!

 * Just like people are spending much for children's education, they should prioritize their parents' and grandparents' well-being and education as well.

 * A large % of over-55 population in the Kathmandu valley is very lonely